 Orgasms – everybody loves them, but not everybody has them.
-Female sexual pleasure is so complicated that scientists haven’t even figured it out, so don’t feel bad if you haven’t either.
+Sexual pleasure for people with vulvas is so complicated that scientists haven’t even figured it out, so don’t feel bad if you haven’t either.

-There are usually two types of orgasms that people with vaginas can have: vaginal and clitoral – but that’s not a widely known fact.
+There are usually two types of orgasms that people with vulvas can have: vaginal orgasms and clitoral orgasms – but that’s not a widely known fact.
 One in every three people with a vagina have trouble reaching orgasm.
 Isn’t that sad?
 Yes.
 So listen up!
+We’ll cover what orgasms are, what it feels like to have an orgasm, and how to orgasm in many different ways.
 No matter what you got between your legs, this information could be crucial to add to your sexual database.

 Definition: “A series of muscle contractions in the genital region that is accompanied by sudden release of endorphins.
 Orgasms normally accompanies male ejaculation as a result of sexual stimulation, and it also occurs in females as a result of sexual stimulation.”
 From Medicine Net.